PietroFilippo/torrent-finder-cli/README.md

 ## Features

-- **Multi-Category Search:** Torrents across different providers (Movies & Series, Games, Anime), each with its own tailored search backends.
+- **Multi-Category Search:** Torrents across different providers (Movies & Series, Games, Anime, Manga), each with its own tailored search backends.
 The Movies & Series provider handles both films and TV shows — the episode-aware streaming flow kicks in automatically when a torrent contains multiple video files.
-- **Multi-Engine Fan-Out:** Each provider queries several sources in parallel (e.g. Apibay + SolidTorrents + YTS for Movies & Series, Nyaa for Anime) and merges results, deduplicating by info hash and sorting by seeders.
+- **Multi-Engine Fan-Out:** Each provider queries several sources in parallel (e.g. Apibay + SolidTorrents + YTS + Nyaa live-action for Movies & Series, Nyaa for Anime, Nyaa Literature + Apibay Comics for Manga) and merges results, deduplicating by info hash and sorting by seeders.
 - **Arrow-Key Driven UI:** Fully interactive, flicker-free terminal interface.
   - Utilizes an alternate screen buffer so your scrollback history remains flawlessly clean.
   - **Dynamic Viewport Windowing:** Capable of rendering massive 500+ item checklists (like huge anime seasons) by automatically windowing the active selection while pinning crucial action buttons tightly to the top and bottom of your screen to prevent terminal overflow.